 What is active fire protection?

 The term ‘active fire protection’ can be used to describe measures put in place for two primary reasons: detecting the presence of a fire and fighting the flames.
 Another common trait shared by these measures is that they all react to action or motion.
-Fire alarms, for instance, must be activated to bring attention to a fire.
+Fire alarms, for instance, must be ‘activated’ to bring attention to a fire.
 Similarly, a fire extinguisher must be actively used in order to put out a fire.
 Fire sprinklers are also an example of active fire protection.
 This is because they are automatically activated in order to suppress a fire.
 Due to their immediate visibility in most buildings, you may find it useful to think of these systems as having an ‘active’ presence.

 What is passive fire protection?

-Active fire protection systems are installed to detect and fight fires.
-In comparison, passive fire protection systems are structural measures implemented to prevent a fire from spreading.
+The term ‘passive fire protection’ describes structural measures implemented to prevent a fire from spreading within a building.
 Specialist contractors will be brought on as part of the building process to advise on passive fire protection measures such as compartmentation, firestopping and fireproofing using intumescent paint.
 According to Global Market Insights, the passive fire protection market is estimated to be worth $31 billion by 2026.

 By limiting the speed at which fire spreads, passive fire protection systems open up a vital window of time for safe escape.
 These systems can be categorised in the following ways: